 1. Requirement analysis

 At the first stage, all you need to do is about deciding what you’re going to develop.
-Should you develop for clients, make time to get to know their needs, goals, and expectations towards the final product.
+Should you develop for clients, spend time getting to know their needs, goals, and expectations towards the final product.
 During the first phase of software development life cycle, outline the following:

 - Answer questions such as: How will the software be used?
 Who is going to use the software?

 - Next, analyze those requirements for feasibility and validity: cost, performance, functionality.

 - Then, evaluate the scope of the project and identify available resources.

 - Lastly, consider project opportunities and risks in each software development life cycle phase.

 2. UI/UX Design

-The second phase of the software development life cycle is where the entire architecture of the future project is created.
-During the design phase, testers come up with a testing strategy suggesting what needs to be tested, and how it needs to be tested.
+The second phase of the software development life cycle is determining which period the entire architecture of the future project is created.
+During the design phase, testers come up with a testing strategy suggesting what and how it needs to be tested.

 - Every required component specifies systems architecture, configurations, data structure.